-A Magistrate's Order for Emergency Protection (Emergency Protective Order, or "EPO") is authorized by the Texas Code of Criminal Procedure,51 and is issued by a magistrate following an arrest for an offense involving family violence or a sexual assault.
-Features:
+A Magistrate's Order for Emergency Protection (Emergency Protective Order, or "EPO")

 - Requires an arrest for stalking, sexual assault or an offense involving family or dating violence - Issued for 31-61 days or for up to 91 days if a weapon is involved. - Arrest often results in charges against perpetrator (e.g., assault with family violence) Law enforcement is notified of the EPO.